 - ISO 100 - 25600 range with 50 - 102,800 expansion

 - 1080p HD video recording with manual controls

 When it comes to being able to capture good images on something moving fast, you want to get the Canon EOS 7D Mark II.

-It is truly an award winning camera.
-This Canon DSLR boasts an APS-C sensor with shutter speed of up to 1/8000th second, and rated to 200,000 cycles.
+It is truly an award-winning camera.
+This Canon DSLR boasts an APS-C sensor with a shutter speed of up to 1/8000th second and rated to 200,000 cycles.

 It also has great features like:

 - 150,000 RGB + IR pixel metering sensor.